MartinFortuna/pilates-store-p5/README.md

 ## Future Development

-- When product is purchased, the inventory quantity update.
+- When a product is purchased, the inventory quantity is updated.
 - Multiple colors for clothing.
 - Shipment information and status.
-- Users can change information on orders pre shipping.
+- Users can change information on orders pre-shipping.
 - Webhooks and order placement via webhook if page closed post checkout.

 - Due to time constraints, I would not be able to implement these features on submission time.